erocknine/portfolio-site/README.md

 ERIC S.K.
 CHEUNG
 eric.saikit.cheung@gmail.com | https://ericskcheung.com/

-Trilingual Full-stack web developer fluent in Chinese and Japanese with experience in JavaScript, Ruby on Rails, React and Redux, and a background in hospitality management.
+//Trilingual Full-stack web developer fluent in Chinese and Japanese with experience in JavaScript, Ruby on Rails, React and Redux, and a background in hospitality management.
 I am constantly enthralled by web development and motivated to create something visually appealing and intuitive to users.
 I’ve taught English in Japan, owned and operated a food business in Hawaii, and written a book while in NYC.

-TECHNICAL SKILLS
+//TECHNICAL SKILLS
 React, Redux, Javascript, Ruby, Rails, SQL, HTML, CSS, Bootstrap, Semantic UI React

-TECHNICAL PROJECTS
+//TECHNICAL PROJECTS

 Curbalert - May, 2020
 React web app that allows users to see postings of things people are giving or throwing away in the city.